 If you are a product manager in this day and age, you are likely to consider guerrilla usability testing as a powerful technique for testing your concept effectively and within a short time frame.
-It is a quick and inexpensive way of testing a prototype or website with real users.
+It is a quick and inexpensive way of testing prototypes, mobile apps, or websites with real users.

-Then you can tell them about the testing purpose, using your prepared introduction and product description.
+Then you can tell them about the testing purpose and research objectives, using your prepared introduction and product description.
 You have to be concise — your time is strictly limited.

 During the testing be armed with questions you will be asking your potential or actual users.

 What do you make of this?
 What would you do on this screen?
 How would you do that?

 These kinds of questions will encourage participants to tell a loose story about their product perception.